YarinBekor/YaMAS/README.md

 ```
 To export an OTU (Operational Taxonomic Unit), taxonomy, and phylogeny tree for a single project, use the following command:
 ```
-yamas --export project_path 0 40 classifier_file otu_output_file taxonomy_output_file 16
+yamas --export project_path trim trunc classifier_file threads
 ```
+Arguments:
+- project_path: path to the project directory (created by YaMAS in the previous step).
+- classifier_file: path to the trained classifier file.
+- trim & trunc: choose graph edges.
-In the --export command, the project_path argument should be the path to the project directory, classifier_file should be the path to the trained classifier file, and otu_output_file and taxonomy_output_file should be the paths to the output files.
-The 16 argument specifies the number of threads to use for parallel processing, which can speed up the export process (default is 12).
+- threads: specifies the number of threads to use for parallel processing, which can speed up the export process (default is 12).